 How much? he asked.

 I understood Tove, wanting the biggest, best thing you couldn’t have.
 I wanted his unexhausted hope, that’s what I wanted.
 I wanted forgiveness without having to name my sins, I wanted tenderness to feel real to me again.
 Some part of me wanted to fly in the face of everything those skinheads represented, but another part of me wanted the world before the Dragonflies fell in, the world we couldn’t have.
 Were we tender before?
 Could we be tender again?
 Or did the Fallings only awaken the violence we’d always had?
-Benon had informed me that the Dragonflies were so fragile, all those hairs on their legs and arms and feelers, all those thin appendages, that they were so careful with each other when they loved, that they barely ever touched.
+Benon had informed me that the Dragonflies were so fragile, all those hairs on their legs and arms and feelers, all those thin appendages, that they were so careful with each other when they loved, that they barely even touched.
 Love making was mostly an act of foreplay, their wings manipulating the air around the loved like a cyclone sending all of their hairs and feelers singing with touch.
 It was like being loved by the air itself.
 Even this was left wanting from Earth’s atmosphere, their movements clumsier now, the work so much harder on them.
 But human lungs!
 We had always been clumsy, but we had more lung force than their wings had now.
 Instead of answering Tove, giving him the price of a simple kite, I pursed my lips and whistled air in his direction.

 Oh, he said, eyes closing.
 Oh hemena.
 His throat buzzed.